 Beginning in 1963, the proceedings of many colloquia were published in the series Boston Studies in the Philosophy of Science (first by the D. Reidel Publishing Company, and now by Springer).
 Under the editorship of Robert Cohen, the Boston Studies in the Philosophy of Science produced more than 200 volumes in the philosophy and history of science.
 The series is now edited by Alisa Bokulich (BU), Jurgen Renn (Max Planck Institute for the History of Science, Germany) and Kostas Gavroglu (University of Athens, Greece) and numbers over 300 volumes.

 Center for Einstein Studies

-The Center for Philosophy and History of Science is closely linked to the Center for Einstein Studies, also based at Boston University and directed by John Stachel.
-Boston University’s Mugar Library holds a complete copy of physicist Albert Einstein’s papers.
+Within the Center for Philosophy and History of Science is the affiliated Center for Einstein Studies, which is directed by John Stachel.
+Boston University’s Mugar Library is one of three institutions in the world to hold a complete copy of physicist Albert Einstein’s papers.

 The Robert S. Cohen Archives